Makes 50L of Mylk

 Are you still drinking out of cardboard boxes or cow's nipples?
 Try this life altering, creamy goodness in your smoothies, coffee, cereal, pasta, or even creating your own ice cream: the list is endless!

-This instant, eco-friendly mylk is 100% stone ground pistachios with no nasty flavors or preservatives and will fill your body with the essential nutrients it needs so you can live your best everyday.
+This instant, eco-friendly mylk is 100% stone ground Brazil nuts with no nasty flavors or preservatives and will fill your body with the essential nutrients it needs so you can live your best everyday.

-Just add one tablespoon of Pistachio Mylk to 250mls of filtered drinking water and BLEND, SHAKE in a jar or FROFF in a steamer!
+Just add one tablespoon of Brazil Nut Mylk to 250mls of filtered drinking water and BLEND, SHAKE in a jar or FROFF in a steamer!

 For more ideas and recipes, check out our Vigour and Vitality Recipes page.